glpi-project/doc/source/modules/assets/pdus.rst

 Network Ports
 -------------

-This tab allows to manage the :doc:`network ports <../../tabs/network_ports>` attached to an item.
+This tab allows to manage the :doc:`network ports <../../tabs/network_ports>` attached to current item.

 The information that can be viewed is:

 * Name